NASCAR America analysts predict Kyle Busch will hit 200 wins at Fontana

 They also talk about Martin Truex Jr., who has been knocking on victory’s door with two runner-up finishes in the last three races, may finally reach victory lane for the first time in 2019 if Busch doesn’t win the Cup race.

-Why don’t the guys who make the critical race-winning calls ever get the calls to the shrine that most validates their race-winning careers?
+Why don’t the guys who make the critical race-winning calls ever get the calls to the shrine that validates their race-winning careers?

 That’s the question that the NASCAR Hall of Fame awkwardly is facing yet again with the nomination process for its 11th class.